Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami's 82 games this season have gone over this contest's total of 206.5 points 63 times.
+- Miami and its opponents have scored more than 208.5 points in 63 of 82 games this season.

-- The average total in Miami's outings this year is 219.3, 12.8 more than this matchup's over/under.
+- The average point total in Miami's outings this year is 219.3, 10.8 more points than this game's over/under.

 - So far this season, the Heat have compiled a 30-52-0 record against the spread.